Inc44/dotfiles/COMMAND.md

 `man program`: Show the manual page for a program

+`mimeopen .`: Open a file or directory with the default application based on its MIME type

+Options:

+- `-a`: Prompt the user to select an application to open the file with, even if a default application is already set
+- `-d`: Set the selected application as the default for opening files of this MIME type in the future

+`mimetype .`: Identify the MIME type of the current directory or file

 `mkdir directory`: Create a new directory

 `mkfs.ext4 partition`: Create an ext4 filesystem